Strictification and non-strictification of monoidal categories: Strictification of monoidal categories

 \begin{theorem}[Strictness, \cite{maclane}] Let $\C$ be a monoidal category.
 The canonical embedding is a monoidal equivalence of categories.\end{theorem} \begin{proof} It is only left to exhibit $i$ as a strong monoidal functor.
 Let $u: \emptyset \to (\bm{1})$ be the unique map corresponding to $\id_{\bm{1}}$ under \eqref{eq:1}, that is, let $Par(u):=\id_{\bm{1}}$, and define as $ Par(\eta_{X,Y}):=\id_{X \otimes Y}$.
 Cleary, $\eta$ assembles into a natural transformation $ \eta: * \circ (i \times i) \Longrightarrow i \circ \otimes$.
 The Hexagon axiom and the left and right squares \eqref{eq:4} hold trivially, because their commutativity correspond under \eqref{eq:1} to the equalities $a_{X,Y,Z}=a_{X,Y,Z}$, $\ell_X =\ell_X$ and $r_X=r_X$, respectively. \end{proof}

-\begin{remark} Our argument, that uses $i$ instead of with $Par$, simplifies the one given by Kassel, as it avoids a lengthy computation to show that $Par$ is strong monoidal \cite[XI.5.2]{kassel}, where the monoidal constrains for $Par$ are given precisely by $\theta$ and $\id_{\bm{1}}$.
+\begin{remark} Our argument, that uses $i$ instead of $Par$, simplifies the one given by Kassel, as it avoids a lengthy computation to show that $Par$ is strong monoidal \cite[XI.5.2]{kassel}, where the monoidal constraints for $Par$ are given precisely by $\theta$ and $\id_{\bm{1}}$.
 From our perspective that follows from generalities of monoidal categories (e.g. \cite[\S 1.4.9]{turaevvirelizier}). \end{remark}

-\begin{remark} Another way of exhibiting a monoidal equivalence between a monoidal category $\C$ and a strict monoidal category is by constructing a monoidal equivalence between $\C$ and the category of right $\C$-module endofunctors of $\C$, see \cite{JS}. \end{remark}

-\begin{remark} Mac Lane Strictness \cref{thm:1} is equivalent to the celebrated Mac Lane Coherence Theorem, which states that in a monoidal category, any \textit{formal} diagram made out of associativity, left and right unit constrains and identities commute.
+\begin{remark} Mac Lane Strictness \cref{thm:1} is equivalent to the celebrated Mac Lane Coherence Theorem, which states that in a monoidal category, any \textit{formal} diagram made out of associativity, left and right unit constraints and identities commute.
 Here, the word ``formal'' means that no other isomorphism or equality of objects in the category may appear.
 An easy argument to derive this from the Strictness theorem can be found in \cite{EGNO}. \end{remark}